vfarjood/Image-Captioning-with-Attention/README.md

 	6. For defining any arbitrary arguments, you need to specify it with the name of the argument. ‘—-argument= ‘
 		-example: python image_captioning_with_attention.py train —-batch_size=16

-* Note: if you are running the program on ‘Google Colab’ then you need to pass your arguments on this way:
+* Note: if you are running the program on ‘Google Colab’ then you need to pass your arguments like this way:

-	change line-883 to: 	parsed_arguments = parser.parse_args(['train', '/content/flickr8k'])
+	Change line-883 to: 	parsed_arguments = parser.parse_args(['train', '/content/flickr8k'])

 ------------------------------------------------------------------------------------------------
 -Instruction for eval and test: